meteor/blaze-tutorial/tutorial/simple-todos/12-deploying.md

 You also need to choose a sub-domain to publish your app.
 We are going to use the main domain `meteorapp.com` that is free and included on any Galaxy plan.

-In this example we are going to use `blaze-tutorial.meteorapp.com` but make sure you select a different one, otherwise you are going to receive an error saying it is already used.
+In this example we are going to use `blaze-tutorial.meteorapp.com` but make sure you choose a different domain name, otherwise you are going to receive an error saying it is already used.

 > You can learn how to use custom domains on Galaxy [here](https://cloud-guide.meteor.com/custom-domains.html).
-Custom domains are available from starting in the Essentials plan.
+Custom domains are available starting with the Essentials plan.

 Run the deploy command: